Football IQ

 Football IQ or football intelligence is a concept in American football regarding a player's intelligence related to the sport.
+Often times, a player's football IQ is of particular concern depending on their position.
+For instance, the trait is considered important for quarterbacks.
+Player intelligence has also been assessed in scouting and pre-draft procedures.

 Description and overview

 Football IQ involves understanding concepts and strategies of American football.
 Players with a high football IQ can assist with a team's game plan.
 Joe Burrow was noted to be like a "co-offensive coordinator" during his time at LSU, often changing his receiver's route based on defensive formations.
 In the NFL, rookies have been noted as sometimes experiencing difficulty adjusting to the pro game from college, with football IQ often presenting a challenge.
 Rookies who showcase high football IQs have thus been noted by coaches as impressive.
 Veteran players are seen as key contributors for successful teams; Tampa Bay Buccaneers head coach Bruce Arians called having a smart and experienced team a "huge" value in the NFL playoffs.

 A physically demanding game, football players' bodies will physically decline over their careers.
 However, football IQ can remain a strength through this physical decline; Peyton Manning has been cited by his peers as one such example of this.
 Often identified as an example of a quarterback with a high football IQ, the trait became one of Manning's "defining characteristics".
 It also helped his performance elevate above quarterbacks with similar or greater physical capabilities.